ssea-lab/CLHHN/README.md

 ## Code
-This is the official implementation of CLHHN(*CLHHN: Category-aware Lossless Heterogeneous Hypergraph Neural Network for Session-based Recommendation*), which just accepted by ACM Transactions on the Web.
+This is the official implementation of CLHHN(*CLHHN: Category-aware Lossless Heterogeneous Hypergraph Neural Network for Session-based Recommendation*), which is just accepted by ACM Transactions on the Web.

 ## Environment
 * Python = 3.8.13